smaistros/business-rules/tradeStock/README.md

 # Scenario

-Simple rule scenario and tests all in one project
+Simple rule scenario and tests using two projects.
+One for fact model and one for rules

 ### Facts
 - The fact is *Stock* having an *id*, *price* and *tradingSignal*